photosynthesis-team/piq/README.md

 ### Overview

-*PyTorch Image Quality* helps you to concentrate on your experiments without the boilerplate code.
+*PyTorch Image Quality* (former [PhotoSynthesis.Metrics](https://pypi.org/project/photosynthesis-metrics/0.4.0/)) helps you to concentrate on your experiments without the boilerplate code.
 The library contains a set of measures and metrics that is constantly getting extended.
 For measures/metrics that can be used as loss functions, corresponding PyTorch modules are implemented.